 Can a 90 Pint Dehumidifier Run Continuously in Winter?

 Yes, you can run it continuously in winter if you monitor temperatures and humidity.
 You’ll need to empty the tank, prevent coils from freezing, and use a model designed for colder conditions.
+Auto defrost is especially helpful in cooler basements, garages, and crawl spaces.

 What Humidity Level Is Best for a Basement?